sql-machine-learning/elasticdl/docs/designs/allreduce_based_horovod.md

 To support elastic training, when the master detects the number of workers changes, it will create a new host plan according to running workers and put it in the KVStore.
+Then, the master will add 1 into `rendezvous_id`.
 In the Kubernetes cluster, the number of workers may change for the following reasons:

 1. Some workers fail because of preemption.